encode/httpx/README.md

 ## The Stack

-The `httpcore` client builds up behavior in a modular way.

-This makes it easier to dig into an understand the behaviour of any one aspect in isolation, as well as making it easier to test or to adapt for custom behaviors.

-You can also use lower level components in isolation if required, eg. Use a `ConnectionPool` without providing sessions, redirects etc...

-* `RedirectAdapter` - Adds redirect support.
-* `EnvironmentAdapter` - Adds `.netrc` and envvars such as `REQUESTS_CA_BUNDLE`.
-* `CookieAdapter` - Adds cookie persistence.
+There are two main layers in the stack.
+The client handles redirection, cookie persistence (TODO), and authentication (TODO).
+The dispatcher handles sending the actual request and getting the response.

-* `AuthAdapter` - Adds authentication support.
+* `Client` - Redirect, authentication, cookies etc.
-* `ConnectionPool` - Connection pooling & keep alive.
+* `ConnectionPool(Dispatcher)` - Connection pooling & keep alive.
   * `HTTPConnection` - A single connection.
     * `HTTP11Connection` - A single HTTP/1.1 connection.
     * `HTTP2Connection` - A single HTTP/2 connection, with multiple streams.